citp/privacy-policy-historical/c/co/cou/couponmantra.com.md

-> *The following text is extracted and transformed from the couponmantra.com privacy policy that was archived on 2015-03-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150325043019id_/http%3A//www.couponmantra.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the couponmantra.com privacy policy that was archived on 2015-10-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151005021633id_/http%3A//priceraja.com/privacy-policy.html) for the most accurate reproduction.*

-# Privacy Policy | CouponMantra.com
+# Privacy Policy | PriceRaja

-**CouponMantra.com** is very particular about ensuring your privacy.
+**PriceRaja.com** is very particular about ensuring your privacy.
 This Privacy Policy gives you details about our data collection methods and usage.
 You are advised to please read the Privacy Policy carefully.
 We want to demonstrate our commitment to protecting our user's privacy.
-By accessing the services provided by CouponMantra.com you agree to the collection and use of your data by CouponMantra.com in the manner provided in this Privacy Policy.
+By accessing the services provided by PriceRaja.com you agree to the collection and use of your data by PriceRaja.com in the manner provided in this Privacy Policy.
 By continued use of the site, you are also agreeing to the Privacy Policy and all the conditions listed therin.

 **Information you provide**
 When using our site and services, you may provide information about yourself, such as name, address, phone, mobile, and e-mail.
-This may occur when you register on CouponMantra.com.
+This may occur when you register on PriceRaja.com.
 Some of this information may be shown or shared to other users by you or by us.

 **Emails, SMS or any other form of communication**
-While you are registered on CouponMantra.com you may receive communication from us in any form like email, sms or other mailing or communication models.
+While you are registered on PriceRaja.com you may receive communication from us in any form like email, sms or other mailing or communication models.

 **Control over the content, service, registrations, accounts, user database, expansion, sharing etc.**
-CouponMantra.com along with their affiliates and associated sites, hold the complete control on the following items,
+PriceRaja.com along with their affiliates and associated sites, hold the complete control on the following items,

   * Registration and user accounts
   * User database